Tutte Polynomials for Directed Graphs: Tutte polynomials and their evaluations

 \begin{example} For the mixed graph $D''$ of Figure~\ref{fig:exp-intro}, one finds $(y+1) T^{(1)}_{D''}\l(y+2,\frac{y}{y+1}\r)=y^3+4y^2+5y+1$ reflecting the fact that the number of acyclic subgraphs of $D$ with 0 arc (resp.
 1 arc, 2 arcs, 3 arcs) is 1 (resp.
 4, 5, 1). \end{example}

-Note that the special case $y=0$ of Theorem~\eqref{thm:T1-acyclic} is \eqref{eq:T20}.
-The case of Theorem~\eqref{thm:T1-acyclic} corresponding to unoriented graphs was first proved by Backman in \cite{Backman:partial-orientations}, and extended as part of the theory of \emph{fourientations} developed in \cite{Backman:fourientation-evaluations,Backman:fourientation-activities}.
+Note that the special case $y=0$ of Theorem~\ref{thm:T1-acyclic} is~\eqref{eq:T20}.
+The case of Theorem~\ref{thm:T1-acyclic} corresponding to unoriented graphs was first proved by Gessel and Sagan~\cite{Gessel:Tutte-poly+DFS}.
+This result for undirected graphs was also rediscovered as part of the theory of \emph{fourientations} for the Tutte polynomial developed in~\cite{Backman:partial-orientations,Backman:fourientation-evaluations,Backman:fourientation-activities}.
 Recall that in a \emph{fourientation} of a graph $G$, the edges of $G$ can be oriented in either direction (1-way edges), in both direction (2-way edges), or in no direction (0-way edges).
 So \emph{fourientations} of a graph $G$ are naturally identified with the subgraphs of the digraph $\orient{G}$.